• Skip to primary navigation

 Determining Whether Canine Aggression is Caused by Fear or Dominance

 Veterinary behavioral science and research has progressed rapidly in the past few years.
 While canine aggression was previously almost always attributed to a dog being dominant or attempting to be dominant, it is now realized that true cases of canine dominance aggression are rare.
 When it comes to canine aggression, there are typically two schools of thought: dominance aggression and fear aggression.
 However, in certain situations, they may both be hazardous.
 Instead, fear is now recognized as the most common cause of canine aggression and fear aggression is now known to be much more common than dominance aggression in dogs.
-If you have a golden retriever or German shepherd, pay close attention – these breeds are prone to aggression caused by fear or dominance.
+If you have a golden retriever or German shepherd, pay close attention—these dog breeds are prone to aggression caused by fear or dominance.

 Fearful dogs have also been found to become more aggressive with time, especially if they are trained using dominance-based methods.
 Unfortunately, many of the main-stream and popular television shows and books still promote punishment or physical manipulation (“alpha rolls”, rolling the dog onto its back, short-leashing, and other forms of physical intimidation).
 As a consequence, many pet owners are ignorant of the hazards inherent with these training tactics.